 CCSP Exam Preparation Guide

-Generally, 120 days are enough to prepare for the CCSP examination.
-Interestingly, you will also get 120 days to prepare for the exam once you have made the payment for the CCSP exam.
+Generally, 120 days are enough to prepare for the CCSP examination, which you will anyway get to prepare for the exam once you have made the payment for the CCSP exam.
 For 40 to 60 hours of adequate preparation, you can commit 2 hours every day for exam preparations.

-The first thing that you should start with for your CCSP exam preparation is covering the fundamentals.
+It’s always better to begin your CCSP preparation with the fundamentals.
 It includes encryption, virtualization technologies, and the difference between SaaS, PaaS, and IaaS.

 Recommended Reading Materials for CCSP Certification Exam

-Your preparation for the CCSP exam should also include the following books.
+Your preparation for the CCSP exam will be better if you choose to include the following books.
 You can refer to the following books to prepare: